Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 ### 4.7 Install CMake

-OCT 2020: This is no longer needed.
-We used to need this only for compiling Open Babel from source (Open Babel is needed by the ChemmineOB package).
+Needed for CRAN package `nlopter`, which is used by a few Bioconductor packages.

 Home page: https://cmake.org/